• ConnEcTEd – Coherence in European Teacher Education (2020-2023)

 Project products and outcomes

-The results and impacts of ConnEcTEd are manifold, with teacher educators, student teachers, teachers, and other stakeholders of TE as target groups.
-The creation of transnational coherence through a jointly developed vision of European TE, coherent teaching-learning scenarios, the use of innovative practices in the digital era, and a mutual recognition of qualifications and learning outcomes, will broaden the perspective taken on coherence so far and enable more physical and virtual mobility for students and staff.
-The developed products will be freely available for participating universities, and, after the completion of the project, disseminated to the public.
+The results and impacts of the ConnEcTEd project are manifold, with teacher educators, student teachers, teachers, and other stakeholders of teacher education as target groups.
+The further development of transnational coherence through a jointly developed vision of European teacher education, shared theoretical understandings of basic concepts, the creation of coherent teaching-learning scenarios, the use of innovative practices in the digital era, and an approximation of mutual recognition of qualifications and learning outcomes, broadened the individual, i. e. national, perspectives taken on coherence so far and enabled more physical and virtual mobility for academic staff, teacher educators, and student teachers.
+The developed products are now all freely available for both the project partners, participating university members and are continuously disseminated to the public.

 The intellectual outputs (IO) comprise the following: